Harry claims his involvement in William’s wedding was a ‘bare-faced lie’, reports say

 Harry’s ITV interview with Tom Bradby to promote Spare will be released in the UK at 9pm on Sunday 8 January.

-The duke also sat down with CNN’s Anderson Cooper for a conversation about Spare, which will be telecast on the same day.
+The duke also sat down with CNN’s Anderson Cooper for a conversation about Spare, which will be broadcast on the day of publication.

 Here’s how viewers in the UK can watch the ITV interview.